sciactive/nymphjs/packages/query-parser/README.md

 ### contain and !contain

-Check for a JSON representation appearing within the JSON representation of the named property.
+Check if the array at the named property contains a value.

 - `name<value>` or `name!<value>`
   - (Escape angle brackets with a leading backslash.
 If your value could be interpreted as valid JSON, encode it as a JSON string and use the JSON syntax instead.)